 Mt.
 Lebanon Municipal Building

 William H. King, Jr., Architect

 Erected by Pittsburgh History and Landmarks Foundation.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Mt.
-Lebanon Municipal Building (approx. 0.2 miles away); Saint Bernard Church (approx. 0.6 miles away); Borough of Dormont Pool (approx. 1.3 miles away); Bower Hill (approx. 2.1 miles away); Old Saint Luke's Church (approx. 2.4 miles away); Heidelberg Raceway and Sports Arena (approx. 2˝ miles away); Neville House (approx. 2.6 miles away); Bethel Presbyterian Church (approx. 2.9 miles away).
+Southminster Presbyterian Church (approx. 0.2 miles away); Saint Bernard Church (approx. half a mile away); Borough of Dormont Pool (approx. 1.2 miles away); Bower Hill (approx. 2.2 miles away); Old Saint Luke's Church (approx. 2.4 miles away); Heidelberg Raceway and Sports Arena (approx. 2˝ miles away); Neville House (approx. 2.7 miles away); Honus Wagner (approx. 3 miles away).
 Touch for a list and map of all markers in Mount Lebanon.

 Also see . . .

-1. Southminster Presbyterian Church.
+1. Mount Lebanon, Pennsylvania.
 (Submitted on April 6, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 6, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 358 times since then and 22 times this year.
+This page has been viewed 370 times since then and 18 times this year.
 Last updated on April 6, 2014, by Keith S Smith of West Chester, Pennsylvania.
-Photos: 1, 2, 3, 4. submitted on April 6, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2. submitted on April 6, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+3. submitted on July 23, 2014. • Bill Pfingsten was the editor who published this page.